Research

 Why has China escalated maritime disputes in the South China Sea but not in the East China Sea or Yellow Sea?
 Since China began its rapid economic development in the late 1980s, the rise of China has created both economic opportunities for, and security threats to, its neighbor states.
 As Southeast Asian states became more heavily dependent on bilateral trade with China in recent decades, the Chinese government has attempted to expand its influence in the South China Sea.
 The literature primarily focuses on China’s great power ambitions in East Asia as a whole.
 However, the puzzle of why China has not escalated its military actions in the East China Sea or Yellow Sea remains.
 I argue that two factors—China’s energy mercantilism (ambition to secure stable energy supplies) and its economic leverage over Southeast Asian states—explain this variation in strategy.
 Employing statistical analysis of an original dataset and GIS spatial analysis, I demonstrate that China is more likely to escalate disputes when it experiences greater energy vulnerability against more asymmetrically dependent neighbor states in which there exist higher geostrategic values, natural resources and proximity to major oil shipping lanes.

-5. “Wag the Dog?
-The Impact of Media on U.S. Foreign Policy towards China with Jordan Quinones-Marrero”
+3. “Wag the Dog?
+The Impact of Media on U.S. Foreign Policy towards China”